mrrogercampbell/graphql-gastby-lesson/README.md

 # GraphQL & Gatsby
-Short blurb here about the two

 ## Learning Objectives:
 By the end of this lesson developers should be able to:
-- Perform queries with GraphQL.
+- Perform basic queries with GraphQL.
 - Explain what GraphQL and it uses within the context of Gatsby.
 - Render GraphQL queried data inside of Gatsby components.